runabrandes/pp5-elegant-essentials/README.md

 ## ACKNOWLEDGEMENTS

 * My husband Jamie for his support and reassurance during this demanding time!
+Thanks for being there for me!
 * My mentor Rory for being supportive and giving me great advice when I thought I was unable to solve some issues and showing me that sometimes a solution is a lot simpler than I assumed!
 Thanks for helping me!
 * Tutor Holly at Code Institute I have spoken to when I struggling with setting up AWS!
-Although it took us a few attempts to get their we were able to solve the issue successfully.
+Although it took us a few attempts to get there we were able to solve the issue successfully.
 Thank you for your help!
 * And lastly, all the creators of the content for Code Institute's Full Stack Developer course.
-A little over a year ago, I had never even seen written code.
+A little over a year ago, I had never seen written code.
 With the learning materials you have created I was able to learn things I never thought I would understand!